mrkan/techLeadDiary/slc/how_I_work_in_a_team.md

 How I work in a team
 =

 Hey, I'm glad you are here.
 Here's a little primer on how I like to work in a team.
-Think of it as a quick enabler list that's generally boring and hard to discuss.
+Think of it as a quick enabler list that's generally boring to elaborate verbally and hard to discuss.
-I'm generally consistent with it, so think of it as a snapshot from my brain.
+It has worked for me for many years, so it comes from first hand experience and I'm consistent with it.
+So think of it as a snapshot from my brain.

 Disclaimer - By stating these traits, I'm not claiming I have mastered them, I'm on my own journey too.
+The traits are age-agnostic - from freshers to the goldies, applicable to all.

 Self-Led
 =